webplatform/docs/css/properties/border-color/index.md

 The default color is the currentColor, or the color value of the parent object, of each of these values.

 If you provide one value, it sets the color for the element.
 Two values set the horizontal and vertical values, respectively.
-Providing three values set the top, vertical, and bottom values, in that order.
-Providing four values set all for sides: top, right, bottom, and left, in that order.
+Providing three values sets the top, vertical, and bottom values, in that order.
+Four values set all for sides: top, right, bottom, and left, in that order.
 }}
 {{CSS Property
 |Initial value=color - The value of the 'color' property